ringbuffer-org/sound_synthesis_cpp/website/posts/cpp-karplus-strong-algorithm.rst

     double  *noise_buffer;

     /// length of moving average filter
-    int l_smooth = 5;
+    int l_smooth = 10;

+    // feedback gain
+    double gain =1.0;

 Note that the pitch of the resulting sound is hard-coded in this example, since it is based only on the sampling rate of the system and the buffer length.
 In contrast to the original Karplus-Strong algorithm, this version uses an arbitrary length for the  moving average filter, instead of only two samples.
+This results in a faster decay of high frequency components.

 -----